remote-dev-machine/rdm-setup/README.md

 sudo apt-get install mosh
 # brew install mosh
 ```
-- Update firewall on remote server to accept UDP connection from Mosh
+- Update firewall on remote server to accept UDP connection from Mosh (Linux)
 ```
 sudo ufw allow 60000:61000/udp
 ```
-- If there is a locale error, use this on remote server
+- If there is a locale error, use this on remote server (Linux)
 ```
 sudo apt-get update
 sudo apt-get install -y locales